-Companions introduced to help dementia patients20th May 2021
+Companions introduced to help dementia patients

 For people living with Dementia, admission to hospital can often leave the person feeling more vulnerable and their families worried.